naman-github/ThirtySixStudios_Clone/README.md

 # ThirtySix Studio - Agency Portfolio

+## Deployment

+The application is deployed on Netlify.
+You can check - https://deft-sherbet-c1f857.netlify.app/

 ![ThirtySix Studio Banner](./36.png)

 Welcome to **ThirtySix Studio**, a modern, minimalistic agency portfolio built with **React**, **Tailwind CSS**, and **GSAP** animations.
 This project is designed to showcase a sleek, responsive design with interactive animations, suitable for agencies and freelancers looking for a visually engaging portfolio website.